AdobeDocs/analytics-platform.en/help/stitching/overview.md

   >[!IMPORTANT]
   >
-  >The unstitching process as part of privacy request changes at the start of 2025.
-The current unstitching process restitches events that are subject of the privacy request using the lastest version of known identities.
-To reassign events to another identity might have undesirable legal consequences.
-To remedy these concerns, from 2025 on, the new unstitching process will update the events that are subject of the privacy request with the the persistent ID.
+  >The unstitching process, as part of privacy requests, changes at the start of 2025.
+The current unstitching process restitches events using the latest version of known identities.
+This reassignment of events to another identity might have undesirable legal consequences.
+To remedy these concerns, from 2025 on, the new unstitching process updates events that are subject of the privacy request with the persistent ID.
   >